Althea Gyles: Career

 Gyles left Dublin for London in 1892, where she resumed studying art, firstly at Pedders, and then from 1893 at the Slade School of Fine Art.
 While in London she mixed with writers, including Oscar Wilde, who rated her work highly.
-By 1896, Gyles had established a studio at 86, Charlotte Street, Fitzroy Square, and was a friend of the art critic Lady Colin Campbell and the artist Mabel Dearmer.
+By 1896, Gyles had established a studio at 86, Charlotte Street, Fitzroy Square, and was a friend of the art critic Gertrude Elizabeth Blood and the artist Mabel Dearmer.
 Gyles's poem Dew-time was published in the Pall Mall Magazine in October 1894.
 She also illustrated the poem, which was influenced by George Russell.
 In June 1896, her drawing The Offering of Pan appeared in The Commonweal, and in 1897 she illustrated T. W. Rolleston's Deirdre: the Feis Ceoil Prize Cantata.
 Around this time she and Yeats became interested in the Hermetic Order of the Golden Dawn, the cabbalistic iconography of which influenced her design of the cover of Yeats's book The Secret Rose (1897).
 She also designed the cover of his Poems (1899) and The Wind among the Reeds (1899) and created a cover design for Matthew Russell's The Idylls of Killowen (1898).